-Chemotherapy (chemo) uses anti-cancer drugs that are usually given intravenously (into a vein), by mouth, or applied to the skin in other ways, such as in an ointment.
-Drugs taken by mouth or injected into a vein, called systemic chemo, enter the bloodstream and reach throughout the body, making this treatment potentially useful for cancer that has spread to distant sites.
+Chemotherapy (chemo) uses anti-cancer drugs that are usually given intravenously (IV or into a vein), by mouth, or applied to the skin in other ways, such as in an ointment.
+Drugs taken by mouth or injected into a vein, called systemic chemo, enter the bloodstream and go throughout the body, making this treatment potentially useful for cancer that has spread beyond the vulva.

 - Nausea and vomiting

 - Mouth or vaginal sores

 - Changes in the menstrual cycle, premature menopause, and infertility (inability to become pregnant).
 But most women with vulvar cancer have already gone through menopause.

 Chemo often affects the blood-forming cells of the bone marrow, leading to low blood counts.
 This can cause: